Simple Lie algebras, Drinfeld--Sokolov hierarchies, and multi-point correlation functions: Tau-function of Drinfeld--Sokolov hierarchy

 Recall that in Definition \ref{tau-symm-def}, the two-point correlation functions $\Omega_{a,k;b,\ell}$ was defined by \be \sum_{k,\ell\geq 0} \frac{\Omega_{a,k;b,\ell}}{\lambda^{k+1} \mu^{\ell+1}} = \frac{ \le(R_a (\lambda) \, | \, R_b(\mu)\ri)}{(\lambda-\mu)^2} - \eta_{ab} \frac{m_a \lambda + m_b \mu}{(\lambda-\mu)^2}. \ee

-\bl Definition \ref{tau-symm-def}, i.e. the above formula \eqref{tau-symm-eq-again} is well-posed. \el \begin{proof} Noting that\footnote{We would like to thank Anton Mellit for bringing our attention to the useful formula \eqref{Anton}.} \be R_b(\mu) = R_b(\lambda)+ R_b' (\lambda)(\mu-\lambda) + (\mu-\lambda)^2 \, \p_\lambda \le(\frac{R_b(\lambda)-R_b(\mu)}{\lambda-\mu}\ri) \ee and using eqs.\,\eqref{norm-Lambda-2} we have
+\bl Definition \ref{tau-symm-def}, i.e., the above formula~\eqref{tau-symm-eq-again} is well-posed. \el \begin{proof} Noting that\footnote{We would like to thank Anton Mellit for bringing our attention to the useful formula \eqref{Anton}.} \be R_b(\mu) = R_b(\lambda)+ R_b' (\lambda)(\mu-\lambda) + (\mu-\lambda)^2 \, \p_\lambda \le(\frac{R_b(\lambda)-R_b(\mu)}{\lambda-\mu}\ri) \ee and using eqs.~\eqref{norm-Lambda-2} we have

 In the above formulae, prime, $``\,'\,"$, denotes derivative w.r.t. the spectral parameter.
-Since $R_a(\lambda) = \mathcal{O}(\lambda^1),\,a=1,\dots,n$, it follows that the third term in the above identity has the form as the l.h.s. of \eqref{tau-symm-eq}.
+Since $R_a(\lambda) = \mathcal{O}(\lambda^1)$, $a=1,\dots,n$, we know that the third term in the above identity has the form as the left hand side of~\eqref{tau-symm-eq}.
 Therefore it remains to show